The following guidelines are based on the best current evidence from the American College of Obstetricians and Gynecologists:

 Raw and Undercooked Fish

 In line with current recommendations, pregnant women should generally avoid undercooked fish.
-However, sushi that was prepared in a clean and reputable establishment is unlikely to pose a risk to the pregnancy.
+However, sushi that is prepared in a clean and reputable establishment is unlikely to pose a risk to the pregnancy.

 Other Foods to Avoid